shentufoundation/mainnet/shentu-2.2/upgrades/README.md

 # v2.7.0 upgrade

-There is a planned upgrade on shentu-2.2 network at height 12926000, which is approximately at `April 26, 2023, 0am-1am UTC`.
+An upgrade is planned for the Shentu mainnet at height `12926000`, which is estimated to be reached around **0am-1am UTC on April 26, 2023**.
 Here are what you need to do:

  1. Upgrade height is reached
  2. Stop the running shentud daemon